 The Scientific Anglers Amplitude Series Bonefish Fly Line is an 8 weight fly line that is designed to load those fast carbon fiber or graphite fly rods like the NRX.

-The line comes with a powerful heavy head that loads your rod to the butt section and helps you to get a serious line speed with tight loops so you can push those 60 feet distances needed on the flats.
+The line comes with a powerful heavy head that loads your rod to the butt section and helps you to get a serious line speed with tight loops so you can push those 60 feet distances needed when fly fishing saltwater flats.

 It’s not just the heavier weight that is helping you out.
 These fly lines come with a shooting texture and AST slickness to ensure the line travels smoothly through your guides for the furthest shooting distance possible.

 You might think that all this weight might make the delicate fly presentations needed when stalking bones or permit a challenge.
 But SA thought of that, and the high-performance front taper is long enough to make sure that no matter the fly size, you can land it on the water without any fish noticing.

 The end of the fly line comes with a floating texture to ensure your line stays high on the water surface for minimal drag and easy pick-ups.
 This makes short close shots easy and those moments when you have to re-cast because the bone didn’t see it, far more manageable.

 Another handy thing about this line is that it comes in three colors denoting the head, running line, and back end of the line.
 This will help you gauge your casting distance when your guide says permit at 40ft 11 o clock, and you’ll always know exactly what part of the line needs to be in your fly rod to load it properly.